What is Early Help?

 The programme is suitable for all parents, mothers and fathers and carers of children aged 6 months to 18 years.

 Talking Teens focuses on the difficulties and changes teenagers go through during this developmental phase.
 The course will increase your knowledge on teenage development; provide you with practical advice and strategies in areas such as setting boundaries, as well as improving communication skills to help build stronger bonds with your teen.

 Talking teens is a great opportunity to meet other parents and carers facing the same challenges, as well as sharing your experiences.

 This programme is suitable for all parents, mothers and fathers and carers of children at secondary school 11 years plus.

 How long is the course: 4 weekly sessions of 2 hours each

 Webster Stratton Incredible Years

 How long is the course: 10 weekly sessions 2 hours each

 Sleep Tight Workshops

 If your child is having sleep issues it can impact on all areas of their development including their emotional, physical and mental health.
 We have workers trained within our Family Centres that can help put strategies in place to help to aid your child in having a better night’s sleep.

 Sleep Tight Workshop is suitable for parents and carers with children over 12 months old.

 How do I book?

 All courses run at different times and venues across the borough.

-Please note: That some courses may have a waiting list but if you can travel you may be able to join a course at a different Family Centre
+Please note: Some courses may have a waiting list but if you can travel you may be able to join a course at a different Family Centre